 We strongly advocate the use of high quality literature as models of writing to study as well as sources of inspiration and engagement.
 We use the following structure for the learning journey:

-1. Stimulate and generate (Power of Reading, 'Read, Write, Inc.', Learning Challenge, Pobble etc.)
+1. Stimulate and generate.
+(Power of Reading, 'Read, Write, Inc.', Learning Challenge, Pobble, foundation subject topics, etc.)